 This course aims to prepare student-teachers for actual teaching at their internships school in the following semester.
 The first topic that is covered is classroom management and building a positive social climate in the classroom.
 Social psychological theories are used to help students understand the dynamics in classroom interaction (teacher-students; student-student).
 Students explore and train various classroom management techniques.
 The second topic pertains to designing, planning and delivering teaching and learning tasks and to assessing learning outcomes.
 Theories on instruction and assessment are used to help students understand the basics of educational design at course and curriculum level.
-Students carry out exercises in designing teaching and learning situations (including the use of ICT in education), tasks and assessments.[if gte mso 9]>
+Students carry out exercises in designing teaching and learning situations (including the use of ICT in education), tasks and assessments.
+Special attention is paid to student-centered approaches to teaching and learning in and to ensuring equitable and inclusive learning environments that encourage each learner to meet high standards and rigorous learning goals, i.e. taking diversity into account.
+Assessment takes the form of a number of assignments in which theory is combined with practical assignments, including observation tasks.
+These assignments are reported in papers or presentations and form the basis for the assessment of the course in combination with written exams.